 ‘Mumbai meri jaan’.
 Mumbai is a city known for its amazing people, the madness of the monsoon, its undying love for vada pav, and redefining the idea of streetside shopping.
 It has people flocking to it from all walks of life – who want to take in a little of its spirit.
-If you are planning to take a trip to this ‘city of dreams’, better get your notepad handy because the to-do list is quite long.
-From roadside shopping to club hopping to food tasting, Mumbai has a lot in store for you.
-But, let’s just concentrate on the shopping here, as that will take up most of your time!
+If you are planning to take a trip to this ‘city of dreams’, better get your notepad handy because the Mumbai tourist attractions and to-do list is quite long.
+From roadside shopping at local markets in Mumbai to club hopping to food tasting, the city has a lot in store for you.
+But, let’s just concentrate on trendy fashion shopping in Mumbai, as that will take up most of your time!
 To make your roadside shopping experience waaay better, I have made a list of must-visit street shopping places in Mumbai for you – and it’s a para para paradise.

 Hop right in!